-2.7.177 LKOUTPR-S
+2.7.180 LKOUTPR-S

 The Lockout of Protection Span condition occurs when span traffic is locked out of a protect span using the Lockout of Protect command.
-This condition is visible on the network view Alarms, Conditions, and History tabs after the lockout has occurred and accompanies the FE-LOCKOUTPR-SPAN condition.
+This condition is visible on the network view Alarms, Conditions, and History tabs after the lockout has occurred and accompanies the "FE-LOCKOUTOFPR-SPAN" alarm on page 2-105.
 The port where the lockout originated is marked by an "L" on the network view detailed circuit map.